amazingandyyy/resume/README.md

 - [Github](https://github.com/amazingandyyy)
 - [Medium](https://medium.com/@amazingandyyy)

+## My passion is(I am good at)
+- Launching and managing projects
+- Software Engineer, web specific.
+- JS/Node, Golang
+- Building software from zero to one

->> I live in Berkeley, but I am willing to meet in SF or south bay.
+> I live in Berkeley, but I am willing to meet in SF or south bay.